Online Master’s Degree Programs in Community Mental Health Management

 Psychology is a fascinating and diverse discipline often valuable to professionals pursuing various career paths.
 Knowledge derived from psychology can be applied in countless ways in numerous settings, including business, human resources, child development, rehabilitation, education, and career counseling.

 The need for trained counselors and therapists in the United States is robust.
-The National Alliance on Mental Health estimated that approximately 51 million adults in the U.S. (roughly one in five adults) experienced mental illness in 2019.
+The National Alliance on Mental Health (2024) estimated that roughly one in five adults experience mental illness annually.

 Several factors continue to drive the need for counseling resources.
 Some of these include the rapid pace of technological and societal change that creates feelings of profound dislocation and alienation for some people, the recent and lingering disruption of the Covid-19 pandemic, and the high prevalence of substance abuse and addiction within the American populace.